• Skip to main content

 Three tins of juniper salve infused with sprigs of juniper.

-If you’re looking to stock your cupboard with more natural remedies, this healing juniper berry salve is one you’ll want to include.
+If you’re looking to stock your cupboard with a unique salve, this healing juniper berry salve is one you’ll want to include.

 This DIY salve helps moisturize your skin in addition to supporting aches, muscle pain, and inflammation.